cylc/cylc-doc/src/suite-design-guide/roadmap.rst

 interface, the internals of the "imported" fragments would have to be compatible with the suite definition in every respect.

-See also :ref:`Monolithic Or Interdependent Suites` on modular *systems of suites* connected by inter-suite triggering.
+See also :ref:`Monolithic Or Interdependent Workflows` on modular *systems of suites* connected by inter-suite triggering.